Minimizing consumer worry….

 Enter decentralized identity solutions.

 For those that know me, they know I love, love, love, what public blockchains are going to do for identity, property and commerce.
 Specifically, the notion of self-sovereign identity, and the ability for a user to control their data, is one of the largest opportunities in front of us.
 Offerings like Civic are attempting to shift the relationship people have with governments, services and others, to one of an opt-in basis.
-I truly believe in this mission, and this is why MFV has become a layer that allows Service Providers and consumers to exchange data and establish an ongoing sign-in relationship.
-This is just the beginning or realizing the wider vision of faster payments and secure login.
+I truly believe in this mission, and I think this is just the beginning or realizing the wider vision of faster payments and secure login.

-Arunan Sri is the founding president of the non-profit project MFV.
-He is a husband, father-to-be and very passionate about all things technology.
-He has helped startups and large companies, including some of the largest banks, retailers, manufacturers and loyalty programs in the world, to ideate and build digital products used by hundreds of millions of people.
-His vision is to bring blockchain and cryptocurrencies to 1 billion people.
+Arunan Sri is a husband, father-to-be and very passionate about all things Arunan Sri is a futurist and very passionate about all things technology.
+He has helped startups and large companies, including some of the largest banks, retailers, manufacturers and loyalty programs in the world, ideate and build digital products used by hundreds of millions of people.